Access To Humanities with Social Sciences

 Advanced Learner Loan applicable

 What entry requirements do I need?

-You will need a minimum of: GCSE English at grade C. GCSE Maths at grade C is desirable, depending on the degree you wish to progress on to, but essential for applicants wishing to progress to teacher training degrees.
+You will need a minimum of: GCSE English at grade C is required.
+GCSE Maths at grade C is desirable depending on the degree you wish to progress on to, but essential for applicants wishing to progress to teacher training degrees.
 All candidates are expected to attend a Taster Day before receiving a firm offer for a place on the Access course.

 What will I learn?

 The Access to Humanities combined with Social Science Diploma is aimed at students who wish to progress onto degree courses leading to professions such as Teaching, Social work and Law.
 It is also suitable for students wishing to study subject specific degrees such as Psychology, History and Business studies.

 In the first semester the course provides you with units to develop your study, IT, data presentation and analysis skills, alongside introductory units in Critical Thinking, Social Research Methods and Contemporary Psychology.

 Your knowledge and understanding is then further developed in semesters two and three, providing you with a broad range of modules including Cultural Studies, Cognitive and Language Development, Historical Studies, Philosophy and Literature studies.